juanchopanza/concourse-ci-formula/README.md

 * `concourse-ci.worker` Install and run `concourse worker` as a systemd service.
 * `concourse-ci.postgres` Install the Postgres ready to be used by concourse web.
 * `concourse-ci.minio` Install the Minio S3-compatible object storage server ready to be used by concourse web.
+* `vault-dev-server.sls` Install the [Vault dev server] secret manager ready to be used by concourse web.
+Warning: not configured for production use.

 ### How to develop the salt formula